One thing I’ve gotten really clear on this year is figuring out exactly what works for me (and what doesn’t) when it comes to my peloton workouts.

 How To Use Fitbit With Peloton

-The most common way to use Fitbit with Peloton bike is as a heart rate monitor.
+The most common way to use Fitbit with a Peloton bike is as a heart rate monitor.
 You can sync the peloton app with the device via Bluetooth and it will display your current heart rate while you taking a class.

 However, I think you get the most profound benefits from monitoring the stats directly from the Fitbit app.

 Here is a list of some of the latest Fitbit metrics.